Boeing CH-47 Chinook: Vietnam War

-At the Vietnam war's peak the US Army had 21 Chinook companies in Vietnam.
-Pilots discovered the CH-47A's transmission system could not handle the two gas turbines running at full power, and high humidity and heat reduced the maximum lift by more than 20% in the low lands and 30% in mountain areas.
-More powerful, improved transmission and strengthened fuselages arrived in 1968 with the CH-47B, followed a few months later by the CH-47C.
-The CH-47s in Vietnam were generally armed with a single 7.62 mm M60 machine gun on a pintle mount on either side of the aircraft for self-defense, with stops fitted to keep the gunners from firing into the rotor blades.
+At the war's peak, the US Army had 21 Chinook companies in Vietnam.
+Pilots discovered the CH-47A's transmission system could not handle the two gas turbines running at full power, and high humidity and heat reduced the maximum lift by more than 20% in the lowlands and 30% in mountain areas.
+More powerful, improved transmissions and strengthened fuselages arrived in 1968 with the CH-47B, followed a few months later by the CH-47C.
+The CH-47s in Vietnam were generally armed with a single 0.308 in (7.62 mm) M60 machine gun on a pintle mount on either side of the aircraft for self-defense, with stops fitted to keep the gunners from firing into the rotor blades.
 Dust filters were also added to improve engine reliability.
 Of the nearly 750 Chinook helicopters in the U.S. and South Vietnam fleets, about 200 were lost in combat or wartime operational accidents.
 The U.S. Army CH-47s supported the 1st Australian Task Force as required.

 Four CH-47s were converted into ACH-47As by adding armor and improved engines.
-Its armament included two fixed forward firing M24A1 20mm cannons, one turret with 40 mm automatic grenade launcher on the nose, five .50 in machine guns and two weapon pods on the sides that could carry either XM159B/XM159C 70 mm rocket launchers or 7.62 mm miniguns.
+Its armament included two fixed, forward-firing M24A1 20 mm cannons, one turret with 40 mm automatic grenade launcher on the nose, five .50 in machine guns, and two weapon pods on the sides that could carry either XM159B/XM159C 70 mm rocket launchers or 7.62 mm miniguns.
 They arrived in Vietnam in 1966, and they engaged in six months of operational testing at An Khê Army Airfield.
-They performed well in combat, but its high maintenance costs and demand for use in troop and cargo transport was stronger.
+They performed well in combat, but their high maintenance costs and demand for use in troop and cargo transport was stronger.
 Three ACH-47s were lost.
 One collided with a CH-47 while taxiing.
 Another had a retention pin shake loose on a 20 mm cannon and was brought down when its own gun fired through the forward rotor blades.
 The third was grounded by enemy fire and destroyed by enemy mortar rounds after the crew escaped.